 Sydney properties have exhibited strong capital growth over the long term and are likely to do so in the future.

-But with their current low yields challenge of negative gearing.
+But with their current low yields comes the challenge of negative gearing.

 While this understandably concerns many first-time investors, I see it as a cost of doing business.

 A property is negatively geared when the costs of owning it – interest on the loan, bank charges, maintenance, repairs and depreciation – exceed the income it produces.